Ikkō-ikki: Origins

-Early Ikko-Ikki uprisings
+Early ikkō-ikki uprisings

-The Ikkō-ikki were initially disparate and disorganized followers of Rennyo's teachings.
-His missionary work and his appointment to the position of abbot of Kyoto's Hongan-ji in 1457 allowed him to "express in words and deeds" his unorthodox views.

-The first instances of the Ikkō-ikki as a defensive league were formed in Ōmi to defend against the threats and violence from sōhei armies of Enryaku-ji.
-The eighth monshu, Rennyo, proselytized in this area, and the growing influence threatened Enryaku-ji's interests in this area.
+Ikkō-ikki were initially disparate and disorganized followers of Rennyo's teachings.
+His missionary work and his appointment as abbot of Kyoto's Hongan-ji in 1457 enabled him to "express in words and deeds" his unorthodox views.
+The first instances of the Ikkō-ikki as a defensive league were formed in Ōmi Province to defend against the threats and violence from the Tendai-adherent sōhei armies of Enryaku-ji.
+The eighth monshu, Rennyo, proselytized in this area, and the growing influence threatened Enryaku-ji's interests there.
 Despite some efforts at a peaceful negotiation, including payments to cover any tax revenue shortfalls, the sōhei of Enryaku-ji attacked local communities at Katata in 1465.
 Jōdo Shinshū communities attempted to fortify their temples and villages, but failed to withstand the assaults by Enryaku-ji.
-The attacks continued again in 1468, resulting in the destruction of Hongan-ji, and by 1471, Rennyo and his family fled to the village of Yoshizaki in Echizen Province.
+The attacks resumed in 1468, resulting in the destruction of Hongan-ji, and by 1471 Rennyo and his family fled to the village of Yoshizaki in Echizen Province.

 Yoshizaki and Kaga Province

 A new temple community was established at Yoshizaki-gobō in 1471.
-It was at this temple that Rennyo began to attract a significant following through extensive letter writing, clarifying orthodox Jodo Shinshu doctrine, and refuting teaches of rival subsects (in particular the Takada sect).
+It was here that Rennyo began to attract a significant following through extensive letter writing, clarifying orthodox Jōdo Shinshū doctrine, and refuting the teachings of rival subjects, in particular the Takada-shū.
 The village of Yoshizaki grew to a large, fortified community by 1473, and a network of temples across grew to accommodate increasing numbers of followers.
 Rennyo assigned family members to head new temples, or to manage existing temples, further strengthening the network.
-Disruptions by local Ikkō-ikki leagues forced Rennyo to draft a series of rules for proper conduct in 1475, that Jodo Shinshu adherents were expected to follow, with limited effect.
+Disruptions by local Ikkō-ikki leagues forced Rennyo to draft a series of rules for proper conduct in 1475, which Jōdo Shinshū adherents were expected to follow, with limited effect.

-An ongoing dispute between members local governorships forced the Honganji sect to become involved in 1473 leading to a series of skirmishes and alliances in the 1470s and 1480s.
-By 1486 the conflict culminated in the Kaga Rebellion overthrew governor of Kaga Province and took control of it for themselves; this represented the first time in Japanese history that a group of commoners ruled a province.
+An ongoing dispute between members local governorships forced the Hongan-ji sect to become involved in 1473 leading to a series of skirmishes and alliances in the 1470s and 1480s.
+By 1486, the conflict culminated in the Kaga Rebellion, which overthrew the governor of Kaga Province and established self-rule as the Kaga ikki; this represented the first time in Japanese history that a group of commoners ruled a province.

-Rennyo, who was in a separate province at the time, was compelled by the authorities to admonish the Ikko-ikki rebellions, to little effect, and stepped down as the Patriarch in 1489, before dying of illness in 1499.
-After stepping down, his second son, Jitsunyo became the 9th monshu, and initially followed a conservative, cautious administration at first.
+Rennyo, who was in a separate province at the time, was compelled by the authorities to admonish ikkō-ikki rebellions, to little effect, and stepped down as the Patriarch in 1489, before dying of illness in 1499.
+After stepping down, his second son, Jitsunyo, became the 9th monshu, and initially followed a conservative, cautious administration at first.